 Be prepared to wait in line an hour or more to reach VFW Park.
 The lights are well worth the wait.
-Once in, you’ll turn off your headlights and follow the cars along the slow-paced drive through the two-mile long route.
+Once in, turn off your headlights and follow the cars along the slow-paced drive through the two-mile route.
 The festival showcases everything from traditional whimsical giant toy soldiers to spaceships and dinosaurs covered almost solidly with twinkling lights.

 Many of the three-dimensional displays start as floats in the Parade of Lights and then are parked for the remainder of the season as part of the Winter Wonderland.
 A series of arches, some covered with blue twinkle lights, others with reindeer seemingly jumping over your vehicle, and lots of two-dimensional displays add even more sparkle.